GhadeerAlhayek/Blog-Project/README.md

 This is a **full-stack blog application** built using:

-* **React.js** for the frontend
+- **React.js** for the frontend
-* **Node.js with Express** for the backend
+- **Node.js with Express** for the backend

-🚧 Project Status
+## 🚧 Project Status

+This project is actively under development with the following components implemented:

+### Completed:

+- ✅ User authentication system (register, login, logout)
+- ✅ JWT-based authentication with both cookie and token support
+- ✅ Password management functionality (reset password)
+- ✅ Basic Article CRUD operations
+- ✅ Authorization middleware for role-based access
+- ✅ Resource ownership protection (users can only edit their own articles)

+### In Progress:

+- 🔄 Frontend integration with React
+- 🔄 Image upload functionality for articles
+- 🔄 Comment system for articles

+### Upcoming:

+- 📅 User profile management
+- 📅 Search and filtering capabilities
+- 📅 Category and tag system
+- 📅 Admin dashboard

+**Started:** May 26, 2025
+**Last Updated:** June 6, 2025

-    Note: This project is in progress and will continue to evolve.
+_Note: This project will continue to evolve with new features and improvements._
-    I started working on it on May 26, 2025, and will be updating and improving it along the way.

 ## 📌 Project Overview

 This project allows users to:

-* View a list of blog posts
+- View a list of blog posts
-* Read full blog posts
+- Read full blog posts
-* Create new blog posts (optional, if implemented)
+- Create new blog posts (optional, if implemented)
-* Delete blog posts (optional, if implemented)
+- Delete blog posts (optional, if implemented)

 It demonstrates a basic full-stack setup with a RESTful API and frontend communication using HTTP requests.